Our US website cwst.com site is currently under construction, hence we are redirecting it to our UK site cwst.co.uk.

 Taking it back to basics, at CWST we are experts in metal surface finishing treatment processes.
-But what does this really mean?
+But what does this really mean, and what are the different metal surface treatments we provide?

 Simply, that we have vast knowledge in a range of industrial processes that alter the surface of metal to achieve a certain property, for example, to improve appearance, adhesion, corrosion resistance, hardness and much more.
-These can be categorised by how they affect the subject, either removing/reshaping the finishing, or adding/altering the finishing.
+Our metal surface treatments can be categorised by how they affect the subject, either removing/reshaping the finishing, or adding/altering the finishing.

-At CWST we offer 12 key metal surface finishing treatment processes, each increasing performance and life of metal components by protecting against premature failure, due to fatigue, corrosion, stress, fretting, friction and galling, as well as support against environmental and thermal variation.
+At CWST we offer a wide variety of key metal surface treatments, finishes and processes.
+Each surface finishing process increases performance and life of metal components by protecting against premature failure, due to fatigue, corrosion, stress, fretting, friction and galling, as well as support against environmental and thermal variation.

 Our high-performance metal surface finishing treatments include the following.